 In conclusion, one of the best ways to enhance cross-functional collaboration is to change and modify the company culture at a deeper level.
 This includes building a robust internal communication strategy, providing a transparent and trusting environment, and ensuring everyone is on the same page about company goals and priorities.

-To create an inclusive culture, improve the health and well-being of the company and employees.
+To create an inclusive culture and improve the health and well-being of the company and employees.
 Ignite new thinking and foster a collaborative culture.